Skip to Main Content

 What if I buy too much?

 Unopened spirit or wine bottles and sealed beer or cooler cases can sometimes be returned for a full refund at the location where originally purchased, as long as the packaging is not damaged and you have the original receipt.
-Check with your liquor retailer for their policies about returns.
+Check with your liquor retailer or Craft Manufacturer for their policies about returns.

 Besides alcohol, what else should I serve?